isabella232/media-analytics.en-1/help/sdk-implement/validation/test-call-details.md

 **Notes:**

-* The playhead position should increment by 10 with every play call.
+* The playhead position should increment by 10 seconds with every play call.
 * The `l:event:duration` value represents the number of milliseconds since the last tracking call and should be roughly the same value on each 10 second call.